 The consumption of pornography is associated with many negative outcomes: increased rates of depression, anxiety, violent behavior, early sexual debut and sexual promiscuity, higher rates of teen pregnancy and a distorted view of relationships.
 For married adults, pornography also results in an increased likelihood of divorce which, in turn, is harmful to children.

 Author, L. David Perry, MD, states, “Pornography glorifies decontextualized sex.
 Its use by adolescents and young adults often leads to a distorted view of sexuality and its proper role in fostering healthy personal relationships.”

-If state governments choose to debate porn being a health risk, I agree with strict restrictions on child and adolescent access.
+If health organizations and institutions choose to debate porn being a health risk, I agree with strict restrictions on child and adolescent access.
 I also agree with education of condom use to protect against unsafe sex practices.
 Moreover, counseling resources for those addicted to porn should be increased as internet and porn addiction is a growing public health threat.
 However, does the occasional video view pose serious health risks….no.